github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/connect-a-learning-management-system-to-github-classroom.md

 ## Supported LMSes

+{% note %}

-{% data variables.product.prodname_classroom %} previously supported import of roster data from LMSes that implement Learning Tools Interoperability (LTI) versions 1.0 and 1.1.
+**Note:** {% data variables.product.prodname_classroom %} previously supported import of roster data from LMSes that implement Learning Tools Interoperability (LTI) versions 1.0 and 1.1.
 On June 30, 2022, the Instructional Management System (IMS) Global Learning Consortium [ended support for LTI versions 1.0 and 1.1](https://www.imsglobal.org/lti-security-announcement-and-deprecation-schedule).
 In the interest of keeping sensitive student information safe and secure, {% data variables.product.company_short %} has temporarily disabled importing roster data from LTI-compliant LMSes.

 Support for the latest version of Learning Tools Interoperability, [LTI 1.3](https://www.imsglobal.org/activity/learning-tools-interoperability), is currently being worked on and will be made available in {% data variables.product.prodname_classroom %} very soon.

+{% endnote %}

 LTI is an industry-standard protocol and GitHub Classroom's use of LTI is certified by the Instructional Management System (IMS) Global Learning Consortium.
 For more information, see [Learning Tools Interoperability](https://www.imsglobal.org/activity/learning-tools-interoperability) and [About IMS Global Learning Consortium](http://www.imsglobal.org/aboutims.html) on the IMS Global Learning Consortium website.